claudiowilson/FogbugzJS/README.md

 and returns results in JSON.

 ###Testing
-If you want to test any of the written functions, edit `lib/test/settings.js` with the provided credentials to a Fogbugz site, edit `test.coffee` with the whatever functions you want to edit, compile it using `coffee --compile --output lib/test test/` and then run `node test.js`.
+If you want to test any of the written functions, edit `lib/test/settings.js` with the provided credentials to a Fogbugz site, edit `test.coffee` with the whatever functions you want to edit, compile it using `coffee --compile --output lib/test test/`, run `npm install` on the directory (if you haven't already) and then run `node lib/test/test.js`.

 I will be adding a Jasmine/Mocha test suite in the future.